nms-scribe/cosmopoeia/docs/Introduction.md

 Cosmopoeia is developed in Rust.
 The strict typing of the language, and it's variable ownership system, makes it possible to ensure a stable program with whole categories of failure impossible.
 Unfortunately, this guarantee is limited by it's usage of the GDAL library for manipulation of the data files, as that library is built in C++ which is subject to the kinds of errors that Rust avoids.

 **Beta Stage**.
-Cosmopoeia is currently in beta stage of development.
-This means the configuration and algorithms will change, sometimes drastically.
+Cosmopoeia is currently in beta stage of development, but that does not mean it is full of bugs.
+This only means the configuration and algorithms will change, sometimes drastically.
 The cosmopoeia you run this year will not likely be the same one you run next year.
 Who knows if the name will even remain the same.
-There will never be a guarantee that a user would be able to create the same world twice, except by using the same random seeds in the same version of the software on the same platform.
+There will not be a guarantee that a user would be able to create the same world twice, except by using the same random seeds in the same version of the software on the same platform.

-It is most likely it will remain in beta forever.
-I don't foresee a future where a final and complete version could even make sense.
-There will always be ways that it could be improved, and many improvements will require changes to the configuration and interface.
+It will remain in beta for a long time.
+There will always be ways to improve it, and many improvements will require changes to the configuration and interface.
+So backwards compatibility is a non-existent priority.

+**Scope**.
+The scope of Cosmopoeia is a tool that generates random geography for use in designing worlds.
+The tool is designed to do the tedious work of fantasy world-building, and leave you the fun and imaginative parts.
 For any given project, Cosmopoeia is only intended to be run a few times at the beginning.
-Any further editing would be done in GIS and graphics software.
-The user is unlikely to try to create the same world twice, and the innate randomness of the tool all but makes it impossible to do so.
-So backwards compatibility is a low priority.

-**Scope**.
-The scope of Cosmopoeia is a tool that generates random geography for use in designing worlds, where the final editing is done using other software.
-This scope is clear, and precludes many features that might be available in its inspirations.
-The tool is designed to do the tedious work of fantasy world-building, and leave you the fun parts, which require imagination.

-**Use as a Library**.
-Cosmopoeia will not be found as a crate on crates.io, or any other public repository of rust libraries.
-It is not a professional tool, the algorithms are not based on scientific principles, nor should it be used in scientific projects.
-This is further complicated by its indefinite beta status, and the complications of random algorithm testing.
-That said, if you do wish to use it as a library by calling the commands directly from your own program, you can include this project in your create by referencing the repository in your `Cargo.toml` file.
+The rest of the project should be done using GIS and graphical editing tools.

 **Testing**.
 I have not been good about creating unit tests for this code, despite that being a standard of most rust programs.
 My testing is done by simply running commands and looking at the results.
 This is more than just laziness, there are three reasons why creating tests are difficult: